It started in 1957...

 A farmer who owned the land on the corner of Fielder Road and Highway 303 had a dream.
 In his dream there was a church on the corner, the lights were on and the sound of songs eminated from within.
 Soon, that vision would become a reality, and the people of Fielder Road Baptist Church would build that building on the corner.
 Half a century later, Arlington has changed, and so has the church.

 The city has grown... so has Fielder Church.
-Though the roofline for the original building crafted by the hands of it's founders can still be seen, Fielder Church now worships in three different venues in Central and East Arlington.
+Though the roofline for the original building crafted by the hands of it's founders can still be seen, Fielder Church now worships in four different venues in central and southwest Arlington and Grand Prairie.

 The culture of the city has changed... so has the culture of Fielder church.
 Striving to reflect the rich diversity of Arlington, Fielder takes great joy in being the church of many ethnicities and generations.
 The launch of a fully Spanish service in 2012, demonstrated the church's belief that "life change is demonstrated through unity in the midst of diversity."